-- Use natural dewormers and flea and tick remedies
+- Use natural dewormers and flea and tick preventives

-- Avoid the use of chemicals in your dog’s environment – household cleaners and pesticides
+- Avoid chemicals in your dog’s environment.
+This includes household cleaners and pesticides.

 Your attitude towards cancer also plays a role.
 Changing your perspective on cancer can make a big difference.
-Cancer is not a death sentence and your emotions can have a significant impact on how happy – and healthy – your dog is.
+Cancer is not a death sentence.
+Your emotions can have a significant impact on how happy – and healthy – your dog is.